 Locating the fiber processing operation within a 200-mile radius of raw material supply reduces logistics costs, enables quality control of raw material, and is in close proximity of markets for the hurd-based products.

-The Bristol facility is within a 150-mile radius of our largest customers in the automotive, RV, consumer plastics, and building materials industries.
+The Indiana facility is within a 150-mile radius of our largest customers in the automotive, RV, consumer plastics, and building materials industries.

 INCA is locating a fiber processing and composites manufacturing facility in Vegreville, Alberta within a 150-mile radius of the largest hemp famers in North America, with excellent rail access to Indiana.